Deep Brain Stimulation (DBS)

 before and after the procedure.
 DBS is usually only available in large medical centers.

-it will not cure the condition.
+not cure the condition.

 Before DBS, you will have assessments to determine whether this is a good option for